crpurcell/RMpipeL5/Readme.txt

 # Pipeline RM and measurements
 * Set flag when RM is detected near edge of spectrum.
 * Create a best-fit RM-thin model and subtract to get residual.
+TO BE PLOTTED
 * Implement complexity measurements based on residuals.
-* Show clean cutoff and complexity thresholds on plots.
+IN PROGRESS

 # GUI & interface